 It's not every day that you walk in with fine, shoulder-length hair and get the chance to leave feeling like Gisele at the 2005 Oscars.
 The stylist clipped the extensions in, snipped the ends to blend, and curled each strand into the glossy yet somehow still effortless-looking beach waves I tried to re-create for almost a decade.

 Which leads me to my next staggering announcement: I wore those extensions every single day for the next nine years.
-I replaced them every one to two years with fresh 18-inch Remy hair (beauty editor speak for healthy, never-before-processed human hair).
+I replaced them every one to two years with fresh 18-inch Remy hair (beauty speak for healthy, never-before-processed human hair).

 The more I wore them, the more compliments I received.
 To me, the perfectly lived-in waves (that I painstakingly blew out, curled, and coiffed each day) made me feel like "me."
 And I wouldn’t dare leave the house looking less than polished.
 They were a part of me, like another limb.

-While I loved the way the extensions looked, they also added an extra hour to my routine, and hiding them from my friends and romantic interests became very, very tricky.
+While I loved the way the extensions looked, they added an extra hour to my routine, and hiding them from my friends and romantic interests became very, very tricky.
 I started spending more time worrying about getting found out than enjoying their aesthetic attributes.
-Plus, the heavy, itchy sensation they created on my scalp certainly wasn’t ideal.
+Plus, the heavy, itchy sensation they created on my scalp certainly wasn’t awesome.

 Sleeping on a silk pillowcase alleviated some of the tangles and discomfort.